-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which establishes a comprehensive new lease accounting model.
-The new standard: (a) clarifies the definition of a lease; (b) requires a dual approach to lease classification similar to current lease classifications; and, (c) causes lessees to recognize leases on the balance sheet as a lease liability with a corresponding right-of-use asset for leases with a lease-term of more than twelve months.
+In February 2016, the Financial Accounting Standards Board, or FASB, issued Auditing Standards Update, or ASU, No. 2016-02, Leases (Topic 842), which establishes a comprehensive new lease accounting model.
+The new standard: (a) clarifies the definition of a lease; (b) requires a dual approach to lease classification similar to current lease classifications; and (c) causes lessees to recognize leases on the balance sheet as a lease liability with a corresponding right-of-use asset for leases with a lease-term of more than twelve months.
 The new standard is effective for fiscal years and interim periods beginning after December 15, 2018 and requires modified retrospective application.
 Early adoption is permitted.
-The Company is currently evaluating the impact that the adoption of ASU 2016-02 will have on its consolidated financial statements.
+The Company is currently evaluating the impact that the standard will have on its consolidated financial statements.

 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326).
 The standard changes how entities will measure credit losses for most financial assets and certain other instruments that are not measured at fair value through net income.
 Financial assets measured at amortized cost will be presented at the net amount expected to be collected by using an allowance for credit losses.
 The standard is effective for fiscal years and interim periods beginning after December 15, 2019.
 Early adoption is permitted for all periods beginning after December 15, 2018.
-The Company is currently evaluating the impact that the standard will have on its consolidated financial statements.
+The Company has evaluated the impact of this guidance and has concluded that adoption of the standard will not have a material impact on its consolidated financial statements.